 WHY ADD QUINOA TO A VEGAN SALAD?

-Although you can use white quinoa, I prefer the colored ones not only for the flavor but also for the incredible colors it brings to the bowl.
+Although you can use white quinoa, I prefer the colored ones for the flavor and the incredible colors it brings to the bowl.

-For that reason, I chose red quinoa.
-In a recent post, I suggested a perfect way to cook quinoa each and every time, so if you need helpful hints, click the link How to Cook Quinoa.
+For that reason, I chose a red quinoa.
+In a recent post, I suggested a perfect way to cook quinoa every time, so if you need helpful hints, click the link How to Cook Quinoa.

-For this recipe, I chose red quinoa, which I eat often because I simply love it!
+For this recipe, I chose a red quinoa, which I often eat because I love it!

 Nutritiously, quinoa is a superfood, which is why I cook with it a lot.
 1 cup of cooked quinoa, for instance, has 8.14 grams of protein and only 220 calories.
 So, when those annoying people ask where you get your protein, say this Vegan Quinoa Salad Recipe.

 For example, the nutritional rainbow contains red, orange/yellow, blue/purple, white, and green.